Five to Discover: Acts You Need To Know

 However, one thing that is available to us all is the wide world of recorded music.
 And now is as good a time as ever to get to know some bands you may not have heard of but ones that you will assuredly enjoy, dear reader.

-So, buckle up and get ready for a digital ride around Seattle (two times!), Dayton (Ohio), Silver Lake (California) and Portland.
+So, buckle up and get ready for a digital ride around Tacoma (Washington), New Orleans, Amsterdam, Atlanta and Seattle.

 Essential link: